Helping Clients Recover

 Have you been harmed as a result of a breach of contract?
-Call The Law Office of Magdalena Zalewski PLLC today at (646) 941-8685 or contact us online to discuss your case with our breach of contract lawyer in New York!
+Call The Law Office of Magdalena Zalewski PLLC at (646) 941-8685 or contact us online.
+Discuss your case with our breach of contract lawyer in New York!

 The legal remedies available to you in a breach of contract case depend on the breach.
 Most breaches of a contract will be either “anticipatory” or “actual.”

-Any breach of contract can cause significant damage.
+In most situations when a breach of contract occurs, significant damage is done.
 Written and oral agreements are both subject to a breach of contract rules.
 Our New York breach of contract attorneys can evaluate your situation and help you understand what remedies may be available in your case.

 Our team is comprised of honest attorneys who maintain a strong moral compass in all of their work.
 We promise to equip you with all the necessary information and to approach your case with steadfast determination and transparency.

 We understand how unsettling it can be to be served with an unexpected lawsuit.
 We combine the knowledge of a large firm with the personalized service and speed of a small firm to ensure your case gets the attention it deserves.